torhovland/garmin-endurance-in-zone/README.md

 # Endurance in Zone

 A Garmin IQ Data Field that can show time within a zone as a percentage of a target duration.

+# Why?

+Have you ever tried to do a structured endurance workout outdoors?
+It can be frustrating.
+You're trying to stick to a target power, but traffic, descents, and challenging road surfaces all do their best to derail your workout.

+What can you do about it?

+- Do your workouts indoors on a trainer.
+That will make it easy to stick to a structured workout, but it's not fun when your ride is several hours long.
+- Just use average power or weighted average power, and make up for the dips in power by going harder elsewhere.
+The problem with this is that you're actually doing a harder workout than prescribed.
+- Pause your workout whenever it's not possible to match the power target.
+I don't know about you, but where I live there are short descents all the time, and constantly pausing my ride seems very unnatural.
+- Don't pause the workout, but use the lap button, and keep track of the total duration of "good" laps in your head.
+Needless to say, this takes some effort and is error-prone.
+- Don't worry so much about the numbers.
+Just get the miles in, and do your best to stick to the target power.
+Sure, this can work, but it's not ideal if you care about the quality of your workouts.

+There is a better option: use _Endurance in Zone!_

 # Demo